 Day 18.
 South Korea.
 Time to go back home

 Flying back home took us 10 hours and 30 minutes.
 The 7 hours’ time difference, however, caused that this day had much more than 24 hours for us.

 This is the end of our Korean adventure.
-Now we have unforgettable memories, a few thousand of pictures and videos and souvenir fridge magnets 😊
+Now we have unforgettable memories, a few thousands of pictures, hundreds of videos and plenty of souvenir fridge magnets 😊

 Now is time to write about it all on my blog.

 Polish materials that were used to collect information about South Korea and were helpful while writing this post: